GlastonburyC/RNAPath/README.md

 # Image derived phenotypes

-Image phenotypes (e.g. amount of mucosa in colon samples, aumont of adipocytes, etc.) are derived using the patch classes output by the multiclass tissue segmentation script; indeed, these phenotypes reflect the relative amount of each target class in a sample.
+Image phenotypes (e.g. amount of mucosa in colon samples, amount of adipose, etc.) are derived using the patch classes output by the multiclass tissue segmentation script; indeed, these phenotypes reflect the relative amount of each target class in a sample.
 The following script can be used to compute such phenotypes as proportions (with respect to the sample size).
 This will make the compositional phenotypes comparable across samples.
 ```
 cd ./image_derived_phenotypes